discrete-notes/discrete-notes.github.io/_posts/2020-10-06-build-certify-2.md

 ---
 layout: post
 title: Can we always build and certify at the same time?
-(MST with fragements)
+(MST with fragments)
 redirect_from: "/2020/10/06/build-certify-2/"
 permalink: build-certify-2
 ---